BasicCode/STM32MP151_Dev_Board_Buildroot/README.md

 ## Issues
 There are so many!
 But some big ones:
-* The *X11* backage is included, and it tries to run as a service at startup.
+* The *X11* package is included, and it tries to run as a service at startup.
 However the default configuration is incorrect and it only shows a black screen.
 To prevent X11 from starting, remove the file **/etc/init.d/S40xorg**, or add a working **xorg.conf** file to the **overlay** folder.